-Remember that post I wrote on Vegan Sparkles about resistance?
-Oh boy, did I feel it while I was trying to write this post.
+Oh boy, did I feel a lot of resistance while I was trying to write this post.
 I was so tempted to hide it away, leave it unsaid, just move on…

 But more than that, I wanted to reach out to anyone who might be struggling with the same battles and demons.
 This is for you, angel-face.
 You are loved, and you are not alone.

 How It All Began

 When I discovered, at age 16, that alcohol could magically transform me from shy and introverted to confident and outgoing, I fell in love with the stuff.
 Never mind that it regularly kicked my ass, made me do and say stupid things, and stole my self-worth.
 For most of the time (okay, at least half the time), it made me feel glamorous, fun and hilarious.
 Before I’d even turned 18 I couldn’t imagine a social life without it.

 There was just one teensy little problem.
 My ‘off’ switch doesn’t work.
 I’ve never felt ill while drinking, or thrown up, so there was never a point in the night that signalled I should stop.
 Well, besides slurred speech and errors in judgement, of course, but nothing that was awful enough to make me immediately put down the glass.
 While I was drinking I always felt like I was having the time of my life, so I did what any party girl would do – I kept going.
 The next morning I always felt like death warmed up but I shrugged it off.

 Oh well, what’s the big deal?
 Everyone in Australia binge drinks.
 It’s just a bit of fun.